shreyansh26/NIDS-in-an-adversarial-setting/README.md

 # Network Intrusion Detection in an Adversarial Setting

-This work is for my B.Tech thesis on the above topic.
-Broad breakdown of the work that is to be done -
+Broad breakdown of the work involved in the project -

-## Semester - 1
 * Understanding Adversarial Machine Learning
 * Understanding and using the Cleverhans Python module
 * Trying to fool Machine Learning based classifiers for NIDS by making them classify malicious network traffic as benign.

-## Semester - 2
-Yet to be decided, but should mainly focus on dealing with actaul raw network traffic and/or adversarial training.

 -------------------------